Villa Lugano: Sports

 Numerous sports institutions have their seat within Villa Lugano's borders, including the Club Social y Deportivo Yupanqui and the Club Atlético Lugano, both of which are known for their men's football teams in the Primera D Metropolitana and constitute the "Lugano derby", although neither club's stadia are located in the neighbourhood itself.

 Transport

 Within the Greater Buenos Aires commuter rail network, Villa Lugano is served by the Lugano station of Belgrano Sur Line.
 In addition, most of the Premetro line of the Buenos Aires Underground runs through Villa Lugano, connecting the neighbourhood to the Underground network through Line E.

+The neighbourhood is also served by the Sur Line of the Metrobús network of dedicated separated lanes and stations for mass-transit buses.

+Famous residents

+The following people were born and/or raised in Villa Lugano, or resided in the neighbourhood during extended periods of time: